 Can you prevent a brain injury by angling your head and neck a specific way?

-When faced with an impending collision, the first instinct for many is to tense up and attempt to stabilize your body before the impact.
-This is especially true for football players who are told to tense their body to make a strong tackle without getting injured.
+When faced with an impending auto accident or collision, the first instinct for many is to tense up and attempt to stabilize your body before the impact.
+This is also true for football players who are told to tense their body to make a strong tackle without getting injured.
 However, new research from Stanford University suggests this technique may actually be ineffective or even dangerous.
+You can hire a Personal Injury Lawyer in case there is need for legal help.
+These experienced lawyers can help you get injury claims in Germantown and recover the compensation for the injury caused.

 This is because the angle of your head and neck strongly influence how a person’s head moves during an impact, which may leave them at risk for the type of rotational movement tied to concussions.